brimdata/zed/docs/commands/zq.md

 or whether the name is an URL.
 If no such file or URL exists, it attempts to parse the text as a Zed program.
 If both checks fail, then an error is reported and `zq` exits.
 This heuristic is convenient but can result in a rare surprise when a simple Zed query (like a keyword search) happens to correspond with a file of the same name in the local directory.
-To avoid this, you can provide the query with the `-query` flag, which specifies the Zed program to run and forces all arguments to be interpreted as inputs.

 When `zq` is run with a query and no input arguments, then the query must begin with a